Congo's Tshisekedi appoints new PM, further sidelining Kabila

 “I wish him full success in his heavy duties, among which peace and security for all Congolese remain the major challenge of government action,” wrote Moise Katumbi, a political heavyweight who is said to have turned down the job, on Twitter.

-The choice of Lukonde will reassure people from the south east that Kabila’s waning power will not leave them marginalized.
+The choice of Lukonde will reassure people from the southeast that Kabila’s waning power, after 18 years in office until 2019, will not leave them marginalized.

-It will also comfort mining companies which will have a friendly face at the highest level of government.
+It may also comfort mining companies to have a friendly face at the highest level of government.

 Our Standards: The Thomson Reuters Trust Principles.